Ira T. Wyche

 Major General Ira Thomas Wyche (16 October 1887 – 8 July 1981) was a career officer in the United States Army who ultimately became Inspector General of the United States Army.
 A graduate of the United States Military Academy at West Point, during World War I he served in the American Expeditionary Forces (AEF) on the Western Front, and returned to the United States to train artillery students.
-He spent time teaching and attending various army schools from 1918–1942; including the United States Army Command and General Staff College and United States Army War College.
+He spent time teaching and attending various army schools from 1918 to 1942; including the United States Army Command and General Staff College and United States Army War College.

 In May 1942, during World War II, he took command of the 79th Infantry Division.
 He led the division in the Normandy landings, and oversaw many of its battles until May 1945.
 After World War II ended, Wyche took command of VIII Corps.
 He would later serve on the Officer Interview Board and command III Corps and 1st Service Command.
 He served as Inspector General of the Army from January 1947 to September 1948, during which he investigated charges that John C. H. Lee misused enlisted men under his command in occupied Italy.
 Wyche retired from the army in September 1948, and moved to Pinehurst, North Carolina.